apache/skywalking/docs/en/guides/How-to-release.md

 Apache maven staging repository checklist.

 ## Test your settings
 This step is only for testing purpose.
-If your env is correctly set, you don't need to check every time.
+If your env is correctly set, you needn't check it every time.
 ```
 ./mvnw clean install -Pall (this will build artifacts, sources and sign)
 ```